validatedpatterns/utilities/ci-triggers/README.md

-# Token Generation to bridge UMB with GitHub WebHooks for automated CI-Triggers.
+# Token Generation to bridge UMB with GitHub WebHooks for automated CI-Triggers

 *To generate the token you must be logged on to Red Hat VPN*